NHOrus/srwq-compilation/episode-20.md

 Dr. Nate turns and looks at you, rather intently, and for a moment you think can see wierd lights in her eyes.
 Then she blinks, and shakes her head.
 "The cells didn't affect you.
 Their safeties were still intact.
 We made sure to program them to only operate on organic life when specifically ordered to."

-"Aw...I kinda wanted to see if I'd grow claws or laser eyes or something."
+"Aw...
+I kinda wanted to see if I'd grow claws or laser eyes or something."

 "...We're at the dawn of a new science and we don't fully comprehend the implications yes.
 I intend to avoid using the Machine Cells until I have a better idea of what they can do."

-WILDRAUBTIER WAS RESTORED TO STEALTHRAUBTIER.
-BSRaven !!pZhu/eJf6iW Thu 18 Feb 2010 14:40:47 No.4550913 Report
->>4550911
-Demand that RaiOh get tested on.

-Because, after all, it's the machine we are most awesome in.
-Sciencegar Sciencebolt Thu 18 Feb 2010 14:47:47 No.4550926 Report
+---

 "Wolf 1, what is your status?

 "I feel great, only got vaporised once.
 Shit's gotten bad though."